Driver Guide

 Example: You are specifying (2) Shield Sconce 2.1’s, which are 28W each.
 You determine that they will share (1) Universal Remote Driver (which can power up to 80W).

-First, you calculate the total wattage at 56W (28W x 2)
+1. First, you calculate the total wattage: 28W x 2 = 56W.

-You determine that the access panel where the driver will be installed is ~40ft away from the fixtures.
-Based on this, you conclude that you should use 14AWG wire.
+3. You determine that the driver will be installed 90ft away from the fixtures.

 Any Questions?

-You can reach us at 914-294-2024 (press 2 for Technical Support) or by email at info@lukelampco.com.
+Reach us at 914-294-2024 (press 2 for Technical Support) or info@lukelampco.com.